Department of Health and Human Services

 A. Applicable Law

 The Act requires the Secretary of Health and Human Services (the Secretary) to issue regulations that establish a process for the enrollment of providers and suppliers, including the right to a hearing and judicial review of certain enrollment determinations.
 Act § 1866(j) (42 U.S.C. § 1395cc(j)).
-Pursuant to 42 C.F.R. § 424.505,2 a provider or
+Pursuant to 42 C.F.R. § 424.505,

 Page 3